-Rewarding work that really makes a difference
+Rewarding work that really makes an impact

 Thousands of men and women enjoy part-time roles with the Army Reserve, operating alongside full-time personnel.
 They are ready to serve in a fully-trained military capacity if and when Australia needs them; and help rebuild the lives of entire communities in Australia and overseas when natural disasters strike.